Luaancz/AutoPoke/README.md

 * Press "->" to store the found memory location.
 * Select the stored location and write the desired ammo count in the textbox below the list, and press set.

+This tool is not intended for cheating in multiplayer games (unless all of the players agree).

+Also, be careful, especially when poking .NET or Java applications.
+It's very easy to crash a process by writing liberally over its memory :)